 You now join another long distance trail known as the Parrett Trail.
 We now follow along the bank of the River Parrett for several miles until a strange looking mound appears ahead at a bridge across the river called Burrowbridge.
 The mound is called Burrow Mump and has a ruin of a church on the top.
 In 1946 it became a war memorial and is well worth climbing for the splendid view across Kings Sedgemoor to the Quantock Hills where you are heading.

 We cross the river and continue along the left bank of the Parrett until we reach Moorland or Northmoor Green as it is known these days.
 As you would expect there is a pub here known as the Thatchers Arms and I can only remember stopping here years ago half frozen to thaw out after watching North Petherton Carnival.
 It might be a good place for logistical Les to rendezvous as North Petherton is a fair hike further but if you finish your walk at Northmoor Green you would have walked 9 miles.

 After crossing the Bridgwater and Taunton canal you will arrive in what is now the town of North Petherton 3 miles further on and has a nice pub called the Willow Tree Hotel opposite the church.
-I used to live here when it was supposed to be the biggest village in England but it grew.
+I used to live here when it was supposed to be the biggest village in England but it grew into a town.
 I went to the village school and sang in the church choir where the Bishop of Bath and Wells confirmed me into the Church of England, a faith now forgotten.

 The Macmillan Way goes right past the house where I lived and if you are with us on the day I will point out this historic building.
 I expect they will put a blue plaque on it one day!